Cyan75/SwiftIntro/Swift_10_Properties.md

 # Properties
+> **A property, in some object-oriented programming languages, is a special sort of class member, intermediate in functionality between a field (or data member) and a method**
 > Properties associate values with a particular class, structure, or enumeration
 > Stored properties store constant and variable values as part of an instance